RuiDGPires/BinaryMaker/README.md

-# TxtToBinary
+# BinaryMaker

-Converts text files with hexadecimal notation to a corresponding binary file
+Tool for creating binary files from a text file of hexadecimal numbers